th2-net/th2-common-j/README.md

 Please refer to [th2-grpc-common](https://github.com/th2-net/th2-grpc-common/blob/master/src/main/proto/th2_grpc_common/common.proto "common.proto") for further details.

-With router created, you can subscribe to pins (by specifying the callback function) or to send data that the router works with:
+With the router created, you can subscribe to pins (by specifying the callback function) or to send data that the router works with:
 ```
 router.subscribe(callback)  # subscribe to only one pin
 router.subscribeAll(callback)  # subscribe to one or several pins